Kernix13/rural-homestead/livable-sheds-notes.md

   - a strong floor, good venting,
   - and quality, insulated doors and windows
 - The 2×4 construction is critical because it provides excellent strength, but it also allows you to use standard insulation.
-- **_Unfortunately, so many sheds on the market are created with 1×2’s or 1×3’s.
+- **_Unfortunately, so many sheds on the market are created with 1×2's or 1×3's.
 They also use weaker materials such as pressboard.
-These cheaper sheds simply won’t hold up over time_**
+These cheaper sheds simply won't hold up over time_**

-> ### VERIFY THAT THE CONSTRUCTION USES 2x4’s
+> ### VERIFY THAT THE CONSTRUCTION USES 2x4's

 - Check out the big items like flooring, walls, roof, siding, and spacing and **size of floor joists** and **wall studs**.
 And make sure the shed company has been in business for at least a decade
 - <ins>you will want to work with a shed company that offers upgrades to your shed such as insulated egress windows and drywall corners to help you meet home requirements</ins>.